BoddepallyVenkatesh06/Alt-Tap-MacOS/README.md

 If you'd like to contribute to this project, please follow the standard GitHub fork/pull request workflow.

 ### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the  GPL-3.0 license - see the LICENSE.md file for details.